prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 For consistency, we could emulate that for deltas.

 First sum all sample values in the range, with the first sample’s value only partially included if it's not completely within the query range.
-To estimate the proporation of the first sample within the range, assume its interval is the average interval betweens all samples within the range.
+To estimate the proportion of the first sample within the range, assume its interval is the average interval betweens all samples within the range.
 If the last sample does not align with the end of the time range, the sum should be extrapolated to cover the range until the end boundary.

 The cumulative `rate()`/`increase()` implementations guess if the series starts or ends within the range, and if so, reduces the interval it extrapolates to.
 The guess is based on the gaps between gaps and the boundaries on the range.
 With sparse delta series, a long gap to a boundary is not very meaningful.
 The series could be ongoing but if there are no new increments to the metric then there could be a long gap between ingested samples.